Kaiyang-Chen/ARF-Group/README.md

 #### Xinmiao Yu

+Developed the AR view page.

+Retrieved model from the server.
+Use url as source to load the model during runtime.

-Developed the AR view part.
-User could enter AR view and virtually put one default model in the environment.
+User could enter AR view and virtually put models.
+The model could be moved and rotated.

+User could adjust the size of the model and place multiple models.